boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 attacks (because then the attacker can only redirect the client to another server with a valid TLS certificate for the original
 IP address but possibly with a different domain name).

-The encrypted resolver may provide incorrect information in RESINFO.
-If the client cannot validate the attributes received from the server, which will be used for resolver selection or display to the end-user, the client should process those attributes only if the encrypted resolver has sufficient reputation according to local policy (e.g., user configuration, administrative configuration, or a built-in list of respectable resolvers).
+An encrypted resolver may return incorrect information in RESINFO.
+If the client cannot validate the attributes received from the resolver, which will be used for resolver selection or display to the end-user, the client should process those attributes only if the encrypted resolver has sufficient reputation according to local policy (e.g., user configuration, administrative configuration, or a built-in list of respectable resolvers).
 This approach limits the ability of a malicious encrypted resolver to cause harm.

 #  IANA Considerations